taylorstitch/workshop-docs/README.md

 ### Landing Page Install

-If the Custom Collections mentioned above have not been assigned the `collection.tsio-workshop` template then you should do that :smile:
+If the Custom Collections mentioned above have not been assigned the `collection.tsio-workshop` template then you should do that :)